Jira AI project management

 A dashboard view of a Jira Service Management account, which can be connected to an AI agent for advanced Jira AI project management.

-For an AI to be truly helpful, it needs to learn from all the places your team stores information.
-A connected platform will analyze your past Jira tickets, but it will also pull in context from your Google Docs, Confluence pages, and Slack conversations.
-This gives the AI the full story, so it can make smart and accurate decisions.
+Bring all your knowledge together For an AI to be truly effective, it benefits from having access to all the places your team stores information.
+A connected platform analyzes your Jira tickets while also pulling context from Google Docs, Confluence pages, and Slack conversations.
+This provides the AI with the full story, leading to smarter decisions.

-This is where things get really powerful.
-A flexible AI platform gives you the building blocks to create your own custom workflows.
-Imagine an AI agent that notices a ticket hasn’t been updated in three days.
-It could automatically ping the assignee in Slack, ask for a quick update, and then use their reply to add a comment or change the ticket’s status in Jira.
-You can even set it up to pull information from your other systems.
+Build custom automations that solve your problems A flexible AI platform gives you the building blocks to create custom workflows.
+For example, an AI agent could notice a ticket hasn't been updated in a few days, ping the assignee in Slack for a quick status update, and then use their reply to update the ticket in Jira.
+You can even set it up to sync information with your other business systems.

 Jira's pricing and AI availability